BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - MUST be a Lightning BOLT 11 invoice for the number of `order_total_sat`.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
     - MUST be a maximum of 2048 characters.
-- `onchain_address` *LSPS0.onchain_address* Onchain address the client can pay the order_total_sat to
+- `onchain_address` *LSPS0.onchain_address* On-chain address the client can pay the order_total_sat to
     - MUST be null IF one of the following is true:
       - `options.min_required_onchain_sat` is greater than order_total_sat.
-      - `options.min_required_onchain_sat` is null and onchain payments are therefore not supported.
+      - `options.min_required_onchain_sat` is null and on-chain payments are therefore not supported.
       - `refund_onchain_address` is null.
-- `required_onchain_block_confirmations` *uint8* Minimum number of block confirmations that are required for the onchain payment to be considered confirmed.
+- `required_onchain_block_confirmations` *uint8* Minimum number of block confirmations that are required for the on-chain payment to be considered confirmed.
     - MUST be equal or greater than `options.minimum_onchain_payment_confirmations`.
     - MUST be null if `onchain_address` is null.
-- `minimum_fee_for_0conf` *LSPS0.onchain_fee* Fee rate for onchain payment in case the client wants the payment to be confirmed without a confirmation.
+- `minimum_fee_for_0conf` *LSPS0.onchain_fee* Fee rate for on-chain payment in case the client wants the payment to be confirmed without a confirmation.
     - MUST be null if `onchain_address` is null.
     - MUST be null if `required_onchain_block_confirmations` is greater than 0.
     - SHOULD choose a high enough fee to lower the risk of a double spend.
-- `onchain_payments` *List of objects* Detected onchain payments.
+- `onchain_payments` *List of objects* Detected on-chain payments.
     - MUST contain all incoming/confirmed outpoints to onchain_address.
     - `outpoint` *string* MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).
     - `sat` *LSPS0.sat* MUST contain the received satoshi.
     - `confirmed` *boolean* Indicates if the LSP sees the transaction as confirmed.

-> **Rationale required_onchain_block_confirmations** The main risk for an LSP is that the client pays the onchain payment and then double spends the transaction.
+> **Rationale required_onchain_block_confirmations** The main risk for an LSP is that the client pays the on-chain payment and then double spends the transaction.
 This is especially critical in case the client requested a high `client_balance`.
-Opening a 0conf channel alone has no risk attached to it IF the onchain payment is confirmed.
+Opening a 0conf channel alone has no risk attached to it IF the on-chain payment is confirmed.
 Therefore, the LSP can mitigate this risk by waiting for a certain number of block confirmations before opening the channel.

-> **Rationale minimum_fee_for_0conf** The client MAY want to have instant confirmation of the onchain payment.
+> **Rationale minimum_fee_for_0conf** The client MAY want to have instant confirmation of the on-chain payment.
 The LSP can mitigate the risk of a double spend by requiring a high fee rate.
-The client can then decide if he wants to pay the high fee rate or wait for the onchain payment to be confirmed once.
+The client can then decide if he wants to pay the high fee rate or wait for the on-chain payment to be confirmed once.

 #### 3.1 Lightning Payment